Last updated: Aug. 27, 2018

 The state is still waiting for license applications to come in.
 However, thanks to other elements of the new law, it is already raking in money.
 How much so far?

 And that number doesn’t even count the money coming from PA Lottery expansion.
 Currently, there are no regular reports on precisely how much the new iLottery and Keno bring in each month.
-However, reports on the first few weeks of operation said Keno generated $2 million in revenue, while the online Lottery brought in approximately $3 million.
+However, an August report said Keno generated $12.7 million in revenue so far, while the online Lottery brought in approximately $50.6 million.

 Law generates $51 million for PA in a matter of hours